One million animal and plant species are at risk of extinction right now - and that number is only growing.

 Around a quarter of global land area is owned, managed, used, or occupied by Indigenous Peoples.
 These territories are located across the world, with a particular concentration in the Americas.
 A study from the University of British Columbia (UBC) expanded on the findings of the UN report, examining how Indigenous-managed lands “play a critical role in helping species survive.”

 The research team at UBC focused on three of the world’s biggest countries, Australia, Brazil and Canada, analysing land and species data across the nations.
-They observed that the highest concentration of birds, mammals, amphibians, and reptiles were consistently found on lands managed or co-managed by Indigenous communities.
+They observed that the highest concentration of birds, mammals, amphibians, and reptiles was consistently found on lands managed or co-managed by Indigenous communities.